heig-vd-tweb/tutorial-authentication/README.md

 ### Run the App

-1. Start the api by running the following command:
+1. Start the API by running the following command:

 ```
 cd ./api